dustinpfister/blog_posts/_posts/phaser-sprite-lifespan.md

 ```

 If you want to learn more about state objects you might want to check out [my post on them](/2017/10/06/phaser-state-objects/), it is an important feature of phaser that a developer should be solid with in phaser ce game development.

+## 3 - Conclusion

+So the Sprite.lifespan property is great for setting a time limit for how long a sprite will remain in the game until it just dies out to end up ready to be brought back into the game when needed with sprite.revive.
+This can be used with or as a complete replacement for the Sprite.health property, and Sprite.damage method that are also must know methods for handling the death of sprites.